Day 1. Arrival in Lima

 After breakfast, we visit the Sacred Valley and all the important Inca ruins in the area.
 We’ll see the ruins of Pisac with (depending on the day) the market, Urubamba and Ollantaytambo - a superb Inca fortress made of megalithic stones.
 In the evening we take the train to Aguas Calientes - a small village where all the buildings are concentrated along the railway giving it a “gold-digger” ambiance where we spend the night.

-At 07h00 we leave by bus to visit the famous Machu Picchu.
+We leave at 07h00 or earlier by bus to visit the famous Machu Picchu.
 After this impressive visit we return to Aguas Calientes to take the train back to Ollantaytambo, where upon arrival we are transferred to the hotel in Cuzco and the evening is free.

 The Citadel of Machu Picchu is the most important attraction in Cuzco.
 It was discovered in 1911 by the American explorer, Hiram Bingham, and is considered to be one of the most extraordinary examples of scenic architecture in the world.
 In Quechua Machu Picchu means “old mountain”.
 The Citadel was built on a hilltop which dominates the deep valley of the Urubamba river in the middle of tropical rainforest.
 Machu Picchu was both a centre of worship and astronomical observation and the private domain of the family of the Inca Pachacuteq.